GeForce: GeForce 40 series

+Notably, a China-only edition of the RTX 4090 was released, named the RTX 4090D (Dragon).
+The RTX 4090D features a shaved down AD102 die with 14592 CUDA cores, down from 16384 cores of the original 4090.
+This was primarily owing to the United States Department of Commerce beginning the enactment of restrictions on the Nvidia RTX 4090 for export to certain countries in 2023.
+This was targeted mainly towards China as an attempt to halt its AI development.

+The 40 series saw Nvidia re-releasing the 'Super' variant of graphics cards, not seen since the 20 series, as well as being the first generation in Nvidia's lineup to combine both 'Super' and 'Ti' brandings together.
+This began with the release of the RTX 4070 Super on January 17, 2024, following with the RTX 4070 Ti Super on January 24, 2024, and the RTX 4080 Super on January 31, 2024.

-GeForce 50 series (Planned)
+GeForce 50 series (Current)

-The GeForce 50 series (RTX 50XX) are planned for release circa 2024-2025.
-It will be based upon the newer, unreleased Blackwell Architecture.
-It will be manufactured by TSMC or Samsung, with parts being codenamed, "GB100" and "GB102".
-It will consist of either GDDR6 or GDDR7 memory.
+The GeForce 50 series, based on the Blackwell microarchitecture, was announced at CES 2025, with availability starting in January.
+Nvidia CEO Jensen Huang presented prices for the RTX 5070, RTX 5070 Ti, RTX 5080, and RTX 5090.

 Variants

 Mobile GPUs

 Since the GeForce 2 series, Nvidia has produced a number of graphics chipsets for notebook computers under the GeForce Go branding.
 Most of the features present in the desktop counterparts are present in the mobile ones.
 These GPUs are generally optimized for lower power consumption and less heat output in order to be used in notebook PCs and small desktops.

 Beginning with the GeForce 8 series, the GeForce Go brand was discontinued and the mobile GPUs were integrated with the main line of GeForce GPUs, but their name suffixed with an M. This ended in 2016 with the launch of the laptop GeForce 10 series – Nvidia dropped the M suffix, opting to unify the branding between their desktop and laptop GPU offerings, as notebook Pascal GPUs are almost as powerful as their desktop counterparts (something Nvidia tested with their "desktop-class" notebook GTX 980 GPU back in 2015).

 The GeForce MX brand, previously used by Nvidia for their entry-level desktop GPUs, was revived in 2017 with the release of the GeForce MX150 for notebooks.
 The MX150 is based on the same Pascal GP108 GPU as used on the desktop GT 1030, and was quietly released in June 2017.